AppleBoiy/prerequisite-tree-dagreD3/README.md

 ### Customization

-* You can modify the styles in the `style.css` file to customize the appearance of the prerequisite tree.
+* You can modify the styles in the `tree.css` file to customize the appearance of the prerequisite tree.
-* Additional configuration options and functionality can be implemented by modifying the `script.js` file.
+* Additional configuration options and functionality can be implemented by modifying the `tree.js` file.

 ### Contributing